jkk/formative/README.md

 Notice that the "Vanilla" option is selected in our generated element.

 All of the built-in form renderers make use of `render-field`, but not all renderers are required to do so.

-Custom form renderers can be implemented using the `formative.render/render-form` multimethod.

 ### Parsing Form Data